Daddy-Boomalati/ardupilot_wiki/copter/source/docs/autotune.rst

    original PID gains.
 #.
 If you are happy with the autotuned PID gains, leave the ch7/ch8
    switch in the HIGH position, land and disarm to save the PIDs permanently.
+You must land and disarm without changing modes. *Changing modes during autotune cancels the autotune and resets the PIDs.*

-   If you DO NOT like the new PIDS, switch ch7/ch8 LOW to return to the original PIDs.
+   If you DO NOT like the new PIDs, switch ch7/ch8 LOW to return to the original PIDs.
 The gains will not be saved when you disarm.

 If you find after performing an AutoTune that the vehicle feels overly twitchy when flying Stabilize, AltHold or PosHold (but ok in more